 - Review your check out process one more time!
 Offering mobile payment options such as Apple Pay or Pay Pal will reduce the amount of time your customers spend entering their card information, and will increase the likelihood of repeat buyers.

-According to Goldman Sachs, mobile sales reached approximately $204 billion in 2014.
-In 2018, they’re projected to surpass $626 billion.
-Do not miss out on the opportunity to capitalize on this holiday, and claim some of those sales for yourself.
-Get your site ready now, and you won’t get left in the dust.
+With Black Friday bringing $6.22 billion, you do not want to miss out on the opportunity to capitalize on this holiday Claim some of those sales for yourself.
+Get your business ready now, and you won’t get left in the dust.

 For more holiday tips, check out these holiday selling posts.